hackdaemon2/seerbit-java-api-library/README.md

 ## Installation

+You can use Maven or just download the release JAR file.

 ### Download JAR

-You can use Maven or just download the release.
 * Download seerbit-java-api JAR file
 * Add the JAR file as a module to your Java project:
 * On Intellij IDEA: File -> Project Structure -> Modules -> Dependencies Tab -> Add -> JARs or Directories -> Attach JAR